Header

 Previously known as Psylla ambigua but now placed in the genus Cacopsylla.

-This one was swept from willow.
+This was swept from willow.
 It keyed straightforwardly to ambigua, was on the correct foodplant and the genal cones and terminalia compared well with the diagrams in the RES key.
 The wing spiculation is so faint and dense that I could only just see it under the dissecting microscope - the compound microscope providing a better view.
-In this respect it was exactly like the one above, and at first that helped me feel more confident that I had identified that one correctly - but then I noticed that the terminalia of the last one look distinctly longer than they do on this one...
-The forewings of this one were 2.8mm long.
+The forewings were 2.8mm long.

 Cacopsylla ambigua Cacopsylla ambigua Cacopsylla ambigua Cacopsylla ambigua Cacopsylla ambigua Cacopsylla ambigua